-

 What Causes Oxidation in Feed and Oils?

-Several factors are responsible for the initiation of lipid oxidation some are list below (Durand et al., 2024).
+Several factors are responsible for the initiation of lipid oxidation some are list below (Durand et al., 2024).1.
+High PUFA Content

 High temperatures in feed mills, storage tanks, or farm bins speed up oxidation.
 Sunlight and UV exposure also break down fats rapidly.
-Humidity increases mold growth and enzyme activity that accelerates oxidation.
+Humidity increases mold growth and enzyme activity that accelerates oxidation.3.
+Exposure to Oxygen/air

-Used cooking oils, dark-colored oils, oils with high free fatty acids (FFA), or oils with impurities oxidize much faster and are unsafe for poultry.
+Used cooking oils, dark-colored oils, oils with high free fatty acids (FFA), or oils with impurities oxidize much faster and are unsafe for poultry.6.
+Enzymes in Grains

 Certain grains (especially soybeans and wheat) contain natural lipoxygenase enzymes that start oxidation during storage or processing (Axelrod & Laakso, 1981; Mihaljevic, 1996).